 - Requires limiting the amount of personal information collected.

 Any company that is based in the state of Massachusetts (MA) or offer services to the resident of the state.

 Project Methodology & Scope:

-Following are the steps on the methodology to determine which policy and procedures are required based on business model and how information is stored and accessed.
+The following are the steps on the methodology to determine which policy and procedures are required based on the business model and how information is stored and accessed.

-- Evaluation of operation to determine the type and quantity of personal identifiable information company handle, and their process for collection, use, and disclosure of it.
+- Evaluation of operation to determine the type and quantity of personally identifiable information company handle, and their process for collection, use, and disclosure of it.